Stackato-Apps/hello-java/README.md

-Hello Java Sample test commt with commit added in issue of jira avoid open Issues Commit in jira jira test commit for repourl validation
+Hello Java Sample test commt with commit added in issue of jira1a avoid open Issues Commit in jira jira test commit for repourl validation
 =================